php-ru/symfony-docs-ru/form/create_custom_field_type.rst

 Using the Field Type
 --------------------

-You can now use your custom field type immediately, simply by creating a new instance of the type in one of your forms::
+You can now use your custom field type immediately, by creating a new instance of the type in one of your forms::

     // src/Form/Type/OrderType.php